 C) Who find it hardest to resist?
 The influence of impulsivity on an individual’s ability to stay faithful in a committed relationship

-Between lecture blocks, we spent most of our time in the hub room, which was where everyone’s posters were displayed during the day.
-It was also where we were given post-lecture refreshments, aka free coffee and biscuits- the organisers know their audience well!.
+Between lecture blocks, we spent most of our time in the hub room, where everyone’s posters were displayed during the day.
+It was also where we were given post-lecture refreshments, aka free coffee and biscuits — the organisers know their audience well!.
 Two of our group, Beth (below left) and Emily (below right), were presenters- Beth’s poster was about working with users of a hospital Pain Management centre, while Emily’s was about women’s views on how women are shown in the meme “The Lad Bible”.
 While both studies used the same qualitative research method- thematic analysis- they were on very different subject areas, so covered entirely different groups of people.

 This was a common theme I found while looking at the posters, and the talks – no two theses were the same.
 Even when two people used the same tools, it was for very different purposes.
 Seeing the range of studies included was useful for reminding ourselves just how varied and broad-ranging psychology is, something I think is quite easy to forget when you spend third-year doing a fairly narrow range of modules that all interconnect quite closely.

 Social psychology isn’t usually my area of focus, but I found it really interesting, probably because of how engaging he was when presenting.
 Also, any lecture that mentions virtual reality experiments is guaranteed to get my attention.
-The research Levine discussed is a perfect use for VR, as it allows detailed study on an area that’s unethical to perfrom in real life (observing violence), but is realistic enough that people will behave very similarly to how they would in real life, meaning useful information can be found out.
+The research Levine discussed is a perfect use for VR, as it allows detailed study on an area that’s unethical to perfrom in real life (observing violence), while being realistic enough that people will behave very similarly to how they would in real life, meaning useful information can be found out.

 The “ReaCTor” software used looked very accomplished and their experiments didn’t have the flaws affecting UWE’s Second Life study; our chatbots were often quite glitchy and could only communicate through text, whereas theirs acted more human and used full speech.
 It would have been interesting to see how our experiment would have progressed in their software, especially in the counselling experiment most affected by the lack of realism.